 - 29. A full written decision in draft [including the reasons for it] will be prepared as soon as practicable.
 The draft decision will be forwarded to the Chairman of the Committee for approval. - 30.
 Once approved and as soon as reasonably practicable after the Hearing the full written decision will be forwarded to the Member, the Complainant [where possible], the Investigating Officer and any other Authority concerned. - 31.
-If the Hearing Panel wishes to publish its finding, the Monitoring Officer, subject to paragraph 32, shall arrange for a summary of the findings to be published in one newspaper circulating in the area of the Authority in accordance with paragraphs 33 and 34 or in such other manner as the Hearing Panel may determine (for example, by reporting the matter to Council for information).
+If the Hearing Panel wishes to publish its finding, the Monitoring Officer, subject to paragraph 32, shall arrange for a summary of the findings to be published in one newspaper circulating in the area of the Authority in accordance with paragraphs 33 and 34 or in such other manner as the Hearing Panel may determine (for example, by reporting the matter to Council for information). - 32.
+Where the Committee determines that there has not been a beach of the Code of Conduct, the notice shall:

-- 32. Where the Committee determines that there has not been a beach of the Code of Conduct, the notice shall: - State that the Committee found that the Member had not failed to comply with the Code of Conduct and shall give its reasons for reaching that finding; and - ii.
+- i.
+State that the Committee found that the Member had not failed to comply with the Code of Conduct and shall give its reasons for reaching that finding; and - ii.
 Not be published in the local newspaper if the Member so requests. - 33.
-Where the Committee determines that there has been a failure to comply with the Code of Code but no action is required, the notice shall: - State that the Committee found that the Member had failed to comply with the Code of Conduct but that no action needs to be taken in respect of that failure; - ii.
+Where the Committee determines that there has been a failure to comply with the Code of Code but no action is required, the notice shall: - i.
+State that the Committee found that the Member had failed to comply with the Code of Conduct but that no action needs to be taken in respect of that failure; - ii.
 Specify the details of the failure; - iii.
 Give reasons for the decision reached; and - 34.
-Where the Committee determines that there has been a failure to comply with the Code of Conduct and that a sanction should be imposed, the notice shall: - i.
-State that the Committee found that the Member had failed to comply with the Code of Conduct; - ii.
-Specify the details of the failure; - iii.
-Give reasons for the decision reached; - Specify the sanction imposed; and

-35. Copies of the agenda, reports and minutes of a Hearing, as well as any background papers, apart from sections of documents relating to parts of the Hearing that were held in private, shall be available for public inspection for six years after the Hearing.
+Where the Committee determines that there has been a failure to comply with the Code of Conduct and that a sanction should be imposed, the notice shall include a brief statement of the facts, the provisions of the code engaged by the allegations, the view of the Independent Person, the reasoning of the decision maker and any sanction applied.
+The decision notice will be published on the Council's website. - 35.
+Copies of the agenda, reports and minutes of a Hearing, as well as any background papers, apart from sections of documents relating to parts of the Hearing that were held in private, shall be available for public inspection for six years after the Hearing.